-You and your student must complete the Free Application for Federal Student Aid (FAFSA) for your student to be considered for financial aid, including grants, scholarships, loans, and workstudy.
+You and your student must complete the Free Application for Federal Student Aid (FAFSA) for your student to be considered for financial aid, including grants, scholarships, loans, and work-study.
 The FAFSA is the ONLY application required to be considered for most need-based aid at Penn State.
-Complete the FAFSA or submit corrections online at fafsa.ed.gov.
+Complete the FAFSA or submit corrections online at studentaid.gov.

-Students need to submit the 2020-2021 FAFSA in order to be considered for aid for fall 2020, spring 2021, and summer 2021.
-Students who are admitted for summer 2020 also need to submit the 2019-20 FAFSA by June 30, 2020, if they wish to be considered for aid for summer 2020.
+Students need to submit the 2021-2022 FAFSA in order to be considered for aid for fall 2021, spring 2022, and summer 2022.
+Students who are admitted for summer 2021 also need to submit the 2020-2021 FAFSA by June 30, 2021, if they wish to be considered for aid for summer 2021.